 Large amounts of complex data are generated in fusion experiments.
 The research group works on application and development of methods in probability theory and machine learning in support of physics studies and real-time plasma control.

 3. Plasma-wall interaction and study of first-wall materials

-3. the Belgian Nuclear Research Centre (SCK.CEN) in Mol and the Forschungszentrum Jülich, Germany)
+- The Belgian Nuclear Research Centre in Mol (Belgium)